-A. CCD STUDENT CODE OF CONDUCT
+I. CCD STUDENT CODE OF CONDUCT

 - a) The Student Code of Conduct will apply for all classroom or laboratory experiences.
-Please refer to CCD.edu/StudentCode. - b) The Student Code of Conduct is available on every course in the Learning Management system used at CCD called Desire to Learn (D2L). - c) Students are expected to respectful of each other, their instructors and any CCD employee while on campus. - d) When called upon to do so, students will meet with the Student Conduct staff and/or faculty member or risk program dismissal.
+Please refer to CCD.edu/StudentCode. - b) Students are expected to respectful of each other, their instructors and any CCD employee while on campus. - c) When called upon to do so, students will meet with the Student Conduct staff and/or faculty member or risk program dismissal.

-B. ATTENDANCE
+II.
+ATTENDANCE

 - a) Academic success begins with regular class attendance, whether the class is presented in a traditional or online format.
-Course material in addition to the information covered in the reading assignments will be covered in lectures; therefore, students are required to attend all scheduled classes. - b) Absences: For absence from a class on the day of a scheduled test, quiz, or oral presentation, if the student notifies the professor personally in advance of the scheduled class meeting time of an illness or other emergency reason, the student will be permitted to make up the missed work on the next regular class day with a 10% grade reduction. - c) If the test, quiz, or oral presentation is not made up on the next regular class day, 10% will be deducted for each additional day of delay. - d) If no advance notification of an absence is received by the instructor, the assignment cannot be made up and a grade of zero will be awarded. - e) RTE Program Policy: Your consistent attendance and participation is required.
-You are expected to be in class and on time for each session.
-You are expected to stay for the entire class.
-Tardies and leaving early will have a direct impact on your learning and, subsequently, your grade. - 3 tardies = 1 absence Leaving early = 1 tardy
+Course material in addition to the information covered in the reading assignments will be covered in lectures; therefore, students are required to attend all scheduled classes. - b) Absences: For absence from a class on the day of a scheduled test, quiz, or oral presentation, if the student notifies the professor personally in advance of the scheduled class meeting time of an illness or other emergency reason, the student will be permitted to make up the missed work on the next regular class day with a 10% grade reduction. - c) If the test, quiz, or oral presentation is not made up on the next regular class day, 10% will be deducted for each additional day of delay. - d) If no advance notification of an absence is received by the instructor, the assignment cannot be made up and a grade of zero may be awarded.